BottlecapDave/HomeAssistant-CarbonIntensity/_docs/index.md

 * [Current carbon intensity rating for your region](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/entities)
 * [Custom sensor support to target lowest rates](https://bottlecapdave.github.io/HomeAssistant-OctopusEnergy/setup/target_rate/)

+## How to install

+You should take the latest published [release](https://github.com/BottlecapDave/HomeAssistant-CarbonIntensity/releases).
+The current state of `develop` will be in flux and therefore possibly subject to change.

+### HACS

+While the integration isn't available in the HACS store yet, you can install it as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories), providing the url `https://github.com/BottlecapDave/HomeAssistant-CarbonIntensity` and category of `integration`.
+Once installed, don't forget to restart your home assistant instance for the integration to be picked up.

+### Manual

+To install, place the contents of `custom_components` into the `<config directory>/custom_components` folder of your Home Assistant installation.

 ## How to setup

 Please follow the [setup guide](./setup/core.md) to setup your initial account.
 This guide details the configuration, along with the entities that will be available to you.